Electronic lab orders can save practices 90 minutes a day

 As adoption of certified electronic health records (EHRs) continues to increase, more office-based physicians are setting up electronic laboratory ordering to help increase practice efficiency.
 By eliminating the manual processes associated with paper-based orders, electronic lab ordering in an EHR saves time, improves order accuracy and drives better patient care.

 Electronic lab order results arrive over 50% faster after replacing paper-driven, labor-intensive orders with computerized physician order entry (CPOE), according to the U.S. Agency for Healthcare Research and Quality.
-In 2012, the U.S. Office of the National Coordinator for Health Information Technology surveyed almost 1,800 physicians who were demonstrating the meaningful use of an EHR and found that 75% received lab results faster.
+In 2012, the U.S. Office of the National Coordinator for Health Information Technology surveyed almost 1,800 physicians who were demonstrating the meaningful use of an EHR and found that most had received lab results faster.

 Electronic ordering saves this family practice up to 8 hours each week

 Dr. Daniel Singleton of Marion Family Medicine in Buena Vista, Georgia saves 1.5 hours a day just by ordering lab tests from his EHR.
 “I can’t imagine it being any simpler” he said.